Email is one of the primary cybersecurity threats to your business and in this post we describe 7 emails you should never open.

-- Diligently Scan for Viruses and Malware: Another way to double check a suspicious email is to run a malware and virus scan on it.
+Another way to double check a suspicious emails you should never open is to run a malware and virus scan on it.
 Even though you may have to do so more often than is convenient, it’s always better to be safe than sorry.

 This post was updated 6/19/2023.
 Originally published 8/24/2017